vanshrl9ine/ProductRecommender/README.md

 # Product Recommendation System with Data Preprocessing and Streamlit App

 This repository contains Python code to preprocess product data, build a product recommendation system using TF-IDF vectors and a sigmoid kernel, and create a Streamlit web app for interactive product recommendations.
-The code is designed to help you set up a complete product recommendation system using your own dataset.

 # Prerequisites
 Make sure you have the following prerequisites installed on your system: